Cloud Identity Playbook

 Access Policy by User Type

-Application owners can determine ideal conditions for access, such as during working hours, from the United States, on a Government Furnished Equipment or approved device by reviewing access or activity logs.
+Application owners can determine ideal conditions for access, such as during working hours, from the United States, on Government Furnished Equipment, or on an approved device, by reviewing access or activity logs.
 Centrally identify, implement, and track access policies and exceptions with an IDaaS.

 Identity governance includes both program oversight and technical controls.
-Agencies should investigate automating technical governance controls when and if cost effective and necessary based on a risk assessment.
+Agencies should investigate automating technical governance controls when and if this solution is cost effective and necessary based on a risk assessment.
+Address the following items when taking a Cloud Identity approach to governance:

 - Certify Access.
 Access certification or recertification is the process of an application owner or a manager attesting to someone’s access and can be an automated or manual process.
 Access certifications should happen more frequently for higher impact applications, such as monthly or quarterly.